New settings handling

 Linux image backups

-2.5.x can backup Linux clients (via dattobd only).
+2.5.x can backup Linux clients (via dattobd or Linux device mapper snapshots).
 The use case is e.g. backing up a DigitalOcean instance.
 It is explicitly not to create image backups of all possible configurations e.g. LVM, mdraid, btrfs, …

 It can “live restore” a root volume, i.e., overwrite the root volume of a currently running machine.
 So one can image backup e.g. a DigitalOcean droplet.
 To restore create a new instance (tested with Debian 10/buster) then run the restore script which overwrites the current instance with the backed up instance using a trick to put the currently running system files into (compressed) memory.

-Dattobd supports Changed Block Tracking (CBT), so image (and file) backups are done with CBT.
+Dattobd and the Linux device mapper supports Changed Block Tracking (CBT), so image (and file) backups are done with CBT.

 Linux image backup howto